hdelzein/ObjectDetectio_Project/README.md

 pedesrians bounding boxes in green and cyclists bounding boxes in yellow.
 The cars were the most extremly frequent objects followed by pedestrians.
 Cyclists were very rare.
 As the images below shows that the data included images with different brightness, and intensity levels.
 Also the plots included images of objects at different, depth, scale, and with occulsions.
-More data analysis of the frequency of objects and there distribution over the image dataset could have been very usefull and interesting if time on the GPU permitted.
+More data analysis of the frequency of objects and their distributions over the image dataset could have been very usefull and interesting if time on the GPU permitted.

 <img src="DataImages/one_one.png" width="1000">